![]() |

 What else can I do?

 Patients who are not doing well with their current physician should consult another physician.
 For whatever reason, some physicians like to treat headache patients and some like to avoid them.
 Even among neurologists, some are much more likely to take on and treat the more difficult patients.
 This is human nature and it is unreasonable to fight it.
 If you are not doing well with your current physician or you feel that your needs are being ignored, go see someone else.
 If you see someone who identifies himself or herself as a headache specialist and you are not making progress, then see a second headache specialist.
-Being a neurologist, Dr. Loftus is partial to the overwhelming data that migraines are not an allergy, a surgical disease, or some hormonal deficiency.
+Being a neurologist and headache specialist, Dr. Loftus is partial to the overwhelming data that migraines are not an allergy, a surgical disease, or some hormonal deficiency although their are times when these are substantial triggers.
 Therefore if you are not doing well with your physician, please see at least one headache specialist who is a neurologist.